Hans930v/EFAC-A1/README.md

 # Disclaimer
-EFAC-A1 is an **UNOFFICIAL** solution designed as a budget-friendly alternative to the Bambu Lab AMS.
-While it mimics **SOME** of AMS’s functions, it does so **WITHOUT** modifying printer firmware and doesn’t require AMS hardware.
+EFAC‑A1 is an **UNOFFICIAL**, community‑driven project created to explore AMS‑style filament change behavior.
+While it mimics **SOME** of the AMS’s functions, it does so **WITHOUT** modifying printer firmware and doesn’t require AMS hardware.
 This is **NOT** affiliated with Bambu Lab, and users should be mindful of potential limitations.
 Always test thoroughly before full implementation.

-By using EFAC-A1, you acknowledge that it requires **MANUAL SETUP**, some hardware adjustments, and **CUSTOM G-codes**.
+By using EFAC-A1, you acknowledge that it requires **MANUAL SETUP**, some hardware & EFAC firmware adjustments, and **CUSTOM G-codes**.
 As this is a **user-driven** solution, all modifications and troubleshooting are done at your own risk.
 Please ensure that you thoroughly understand the setup before implementation.

 While this project aims to provide functionality similar to AMS, it **DOES NOT REPLACE** the official AMS system, and the performance may vary based on your specific setup.
 I’m here to help with support and troubleshooting, so feel free to reach out if you ever need some assistance!